roualdes/testbank/README.md

 ### Steps

+TODO can this be simplified to one script?

 Assume the exercise to be entered is stored in the path `examples/add.r` with meta data file at `examples/add.json`.
 All calls to `node cli.js` are described in more detail below.